 Off the table; In the chair or on the move:

-We can adapt most methods on or off the table in movement or stillness, depending on how your body responds best.
-This is co-creative, dynamic, in the moment bodywork, based on age old disciplines, informed by current neuroscience.
+We can adapt most methods on or off the table, seated, in movement or stillness, depending on how your body responds best.
+This is co-creative, dynamic, in the moment body therapy, based on age old disciplines, informed by current neuroscience.

 - Sensorimotor Psychotherapy can be integrated into many aspects of the work

 - I also incorporate Structural Yoga Therapy in my work, blending physiotherapy in a solid foundation of yoga principles and practice, to bring you a deeper understanding of your personal healing process and a more dynamic self-care program.

 - Authentic Movement BodyTherapy; an exciting therapeutic model I’ve developed, incorporating Authentic Movement with clinical, somatic and bodywork practices for pain management, is a dynamic, multi-layered exploration into the treasure chest of stories your psyche and body can reveal